happy-riosky/dotfiles/README.md

 # Usage

 ```
-# do this in the your home directory
+# do this in your home directory
 $ git clone https://github.com/Duodecimy/dotfiles

 $ ./dotfiles/setup